David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Description**: Verify student can view their applications

 **Pre-conditions**:
-- Student has submitted applications
+- Student has submitted applications (from TC013)

 **Steps**:
+1. Login as student who has applications
-1. Select "3.
+2. Select "3.
 View My Applications"

 **Expected Result**:
 - List of all applications shown
+- Each application shows:
+  - Application ID
+  - Internship Title
+  - Company Name
+  - Status (PENDING)
-- Shows: Application ID, Internship Title, Company, Status, Date
+  - Application Date
-- Shows both pending and processed applications

 ---